 A visit to City Market, in downtown Kansas City, offers a chance to hang with the locals.
 It is also the place to find locally produced fruits and vegetables, as well as other cooking ingredients.
 With all of this freshness so close, it’s no wonder that the restaurants in the neighborhood are so popular.
 While we have sampled a few of them, it seems like there are always more and more that we need to try.
 In an effort to remedy this shortcoming, we picked a beautiful Sunday morning to visit The Farmhouse, at 300 Delaware Street.
 This was a perfect opportunity to be getting our brunch on in this historic section of our hometown.

 Soaking Up The Sun

 Before long they called us in and led us to our table.
-We had opted for first choice, and knew that meant we had a chance of dining on the outdoor patio.
+We had opted for the first choice and knew that meant we had a chance of dining on the outdoor patio.
 As luck would have it, our table was located on the inside, but we knew we would get more sunshine with our visit to the City Market.
 There is something relaxing about a Sunday brunch, and we could feel that vibe all through the restaurant.
 Casual conversations were taking place at every table.
-This was definitely a sip some coffee and chill zone.
+This was definitely a “sip some coffee” and chill zone.

 Getting Our Brunch On